-U.S. military personnel deployed to Honduras, Guatemala, and Peru to conduct comprehensive humanitarian civic assistance exercises from April through September 2012.
+From April through June 2013, U.S. military personnel were in Belize, El Salvador, and Panama to conduct comprehensive humanitarian civic assistance exercises.
 As part of the Beyond the Horizon & New Horizons exercise programs, troops specializing in engineering, construction and health care provided needed services to communities while receiving valuable deployment training and building important relationships with partner nations.

 Beyond the Horizon and New Horizons are U.S. Southern Command-sponsored, joint foreign military interaction/humanitarian exercises.
 During the exercises, U.S. troops work with a variety of governmental and non-governmental agencies to train in civil-military operations skill sets while providing medical and dental care and engineering support to local populations.
 The exercises are planned and coordinated closely with multiple agencies and host nation governments to creatively address the level and scope of medical care and engineering assistance required.

-Hundreds of U.S. service members, representing National Guard and Reserve forces from all services were in Honduras, Guatemala and Peru at any one time during each exercise.
+Hundreds of U.S. service members, representing National Guard, Active and Reserve forces from all services were in Belize, El Salvador and Panama at any one time during each exercise.
 The vast majority of personnel deployed for short periods of time, not including long-term staff.